MicrosoftDocs/visualstudio-docs/docs/deployment/end-toend-deployment-entity-framework-core-github-actions.md

 After the workflow completes, the application is deployed to Azure Container Apps and connected to the database with an updated schema.

 You can test the deployment by navigating to the home page of the container app and creating a todo, just like you did locally.
-You can always find the URL to your container app on the overview page for the app in the Azure Portal.
+You can always find the URL to your container app on the overview page for the app in the Azure portal.